Partnered Program with Flexion Therapeutics

 Flexion Therapeutics acquired the global rights to develop and commercialize XEN402, a Nav1.7 inhibitor also known as funapide.
 Flexion’s FX301 consists of XEN402 formulated for extended release from a thermosensitive hydrogel.
 The initial development of FX301 is intended to support administration as a peripheral nerve block for control of post-operative pain.

-Flexion anticipates data from the Phase 1b trial of FX301 in late 2021.
 Pursuant to the terms of the agreement, Xenon is eligible to receive certain clinical, regulatory, and commercial milestone payments, as well as future sales royalties.